RutlandMint/Documents/Member Agreements/membership_addendum.md

 ### Maker Memberships

+* All prospective after-hours members will be subject to a screening process to determine compatibility with GRMS's community goals.

  [ ] **Basic Membership:** Access to the Makerspace and use of shops and equipment during open hours.
 Member rates for classes & workshops.

  [ ] **Family Membership:** Access to the Makerspace and use of shops and equipment open hours for one or two adults, and their children.
 Member rates for classes & workshops.